 Duration: One semester

-To Apply: Please visit http://brennancenter.applytojob.com/apply/uwUqLtYjxD/Fall-2018-Undergraduate-Internship-DC and upload (preferably in pdf) your cover letter, resume, and a list of contact details for three references.
-In your cover letter and where indicated in the application, please specify the department that most interests you.
+To Apply: Please visit http://brennancenter.applytojob.com/apply/uwUqLtYjxD/Fall-2018-Undergraduate-Internship-DC and upload (preferably in pdf) your cover letter (copy and paste in the space provided), resume, and a list of contact details for three references.
+In your cover letter, please specify the department that most interests you.
 No phone calls, please.

 The deadline for application is August 10, 2018.
 However, candidates will be considered on a rolling basis and decisions made as soon as appropriate candidates are identified.